jinbeniyama/smfl/README.md

 ```

 6. Plot pole solution with chi2.
+Image is saved in the current directory.
 ```
-[Is there any idea to know numbers of rows include chi2, period, and dark facet area?] plot_polesolution.py --Nlam (number of longitude) --Nbeta (number of latitude) --N_chi2 (number of row includes chi2 in output of 5.)
+plot_polesolution.py --Nlam (number of longitude) --Nbeta (number of latitude) --norm
---N_P (number of row includes Period in output of 5.)
---N_dfac (number of row includes dark facet area in output of 5.) --norm
 ```

 7. Convert model to stl.